SamuelLFA/SamuelLFA/README.md

 I'm always a programmer in progress. 🌎
 </br>
-Java,, Node.js, TypeScript and Elixir are some of the technologies which I'm learning right now. ☁️
+Java, Node.js, TypeScript and Elixir are some of the technologies which I'm learning right now. ☁️

 </br>
 Feel free to contribute and make suggestions.